 Cleveland Audit Committee

-Cleveland Audit Committee comprises of five independent Members (Chair, Vice Chair and three Members) who were appointed by way of a recruitment process.
+Cleveland Audit Committee is made up of five independent Members (Chair, Vice Chair and three Members.)
+A recruitment process led to their appointment.

 - Mrs Ann O’Hanlon (Chair)